Experienced San Diego Wrongful Termination Attorney Ready To Help You

 Being fired—even if it is justified—is an awful experience.
 However, being unlawfully dismissed is far worse.
 The good news is that you have rights under the law that protect you when you have been fired for discriminatory and unlawful reasons.

 If you think your employer has terminated you wrongfully, you can obtain compensation.
 Our firm is committed to helping you in the fight for justice in a wrongful termination claim.
 We can work with you to ensure that you receive appropriate compensation for your losses.
-Call our experienced California wrongful termination lawyer today!
+Call our experienced San Diego wrongful termination lawyer today!

 Understanding at-Will Employment in California